How to Make Hibiscus Tea for High Blood Pressure

 While further research is needed to confirm its role in cardiovascular health, hibiscus tea may be as effective in lowering blood pressure as conventional antihypertensive drugs, thereby reducing the risk of potential side effects and drug-induced nutrient deficiencies.

-Hibiscus tea, also known as sour tea in some regions, is just as easy to brew as other herbal teas.
+Hibiscus tea, also known as sour tea in some regions, is as easy to make as brewing other herbal teas.

 Here’s a simple hibiscus tea recipe you can make at home.